aws-samples/bedrock-kb-rag-workshop/blog_post.md

     # 3. Now create a prompt by combining the query and the context
     prompt = PROMPT_TEMPLATE.format(context, q)

-    # 4. Provide the prompt to the LLM to generate an answer to the query based on context provided
+    # 4. Provide the prompt to the FM to generate an answer to the query based on context provided
     response = claude_llm(prompt)
     ```